FutureForwardAgentics/comfy-mcp-server/README.md

 # Comfy MCP Server

+> A server using FastMCP framework to generate images based on prompts via a remote Comfy server.

 ## Overview

 This script sets up a server using the FastMCP framework to generate images based on prompts using a specified workflow.
 It interacts with a remote Comfy server to submit prompts and retrieve generated images.